Adg0/xerxis_notes/Solidity_bootcamp/Contract interaction summary.md

 - Inspecting “MethodId” mismatch and fallback functions
 - Inspecting execution errors based on assertions
 - Fixing the interfaces
-- Interacting with other peoples contract
+- Interacting with other people's contract